 Figure 3.
-CV curves of the first four cycles of (a) c-LVO and (b) v-LVO electrodes, the insets are the enlargement of relevant data in the selected potential ranges; galvanostatic charge-discharge profile of the first three cycles of (c) v-LVO and (d) c-LVO, the insets are the dQ/dV plots of relevant data in the selected potential ranges; (e) cycling performance and Coulombic efficiency of the c-LVO and v-LVO electrodes.
-All of the experiments are conducted in the potential range of 0.2 – 3.0 V, vs. Li/Li+, and at a scan rate of 0.5 mV∙s-1 for CV and at a specific current of 100 mA∙g-1 for cycling.
+CV curves of the first four cycles of (a) c-LVO and (b) v-LVO electrodes, the insets are the enlargement of relevant data in the selected potential ranges; galvanostatic charge-discharge profile of the first three cycles of (c) v-LVO and (d) c-LVO, the insets are the dQ/dV plots of relevant data in the selected potential ranges; (e) cycling performance and Coulombic efficiency of the c-LVO and v-LVO electrodes; and the Nyquist plots of c-LVO and v-LVO electrodes.
+All of the experiments are conducted in the potential range of 0.2 – 3.0 V vs. Li/Li+, and at a scan rate of 0.5 mV∙s-1 for CV and at a specific current of 100 mA∙g-1 for cycling.

 The galvanostatic charge-discharge profiles of the v-LVO and c-LVO electrodes are illustrated in Figures 3c and 3d.
 The initial discharge process can be categorized into three distinct regions: (i) a potential drop above 1.0 V (vs. Li/Li+); (ii) two continuous plateaus around the potentials of 0.75 V and 0.60 V (vs. Li/Li+); and (iii) a subsequent decline towards the low cut-off potential.
 The first plateau corresponds to the reduction of V5+ to V4+, while the following plateau is associated with the further reduction to V3+, consistent with the results from CV.
 In the charge profile and subsequent cycles, the reversible plateaus are less discernible, which may be due to the nanosize effect that minimizes the potential gap between the two-phase transitions.30, 31 However, as indicated in the inset, the dQ/dV plots effectively highlight these transition steps.
 The v-LVO electrode achieves a specific discharge capacity of 1153.9 mAh·g-1 and a specific charge capacity of 726.4 mAh·g-1, yielding a Coulombic efficiency (CE) of 62.8%.
 In comparison, the first specific discharge and charge capacities for the c-LVO electrode are 441.8 mAh·g-1 and 263.5 mAh·g-1, respectively, resulting in a first CE of 59.6%.
 The relatively low CE observed in both electrodes can be attributed to the irreversible formation of the SEI layer.
 The lower CE of the c-LVO electrode is linked to its diminished kinetic characteristics, which contribute to a thicker SEI layer.
 In contrast, the v-LVO electrode demonstrates a higher specific capacity of 590.8 mAh·g-1—2.6 times greater than that of the c-LVO electrode—and retains 81.3% of its capacity after 50 cycles.
+The impedance behavior of these electrodes was investigated using EIS techniques, and the obtained Nyquist plots are shown in Figure 3f.
+Accordingly, the Nyquist plots perform a semi-circle characterized by the charge transport resistance, and a linear tail indicating diffusion properties.
+As shown in Figure 3f, the v-LVO electrode exhibits a semicircle with a smaller diameter, indicating improved charge transfer kinetics compared with the c-LVO electrode.
+This observation is correlated to the reduction in particle size, resulting in enhanced electrical contact and shortening the charge transport pathway, as mentioned above.
+The recent results of v-LVO are comparable with other publications, as shown in Table 2.
 The enhanced electrochemical performance of the v-LVO can be ascribed to improved kinetic properties resulting from the nanosize control achieved through the vapor-assisted SSR method.